 1/4 cup peanuts

 4 cups cooked brown, red or black rice (or other whole grain of choice)

 After tofu has been pressed to remove moisture, cut into 1" cubes or strips (whichever you prefer).

-Place tofu on a parchment lined baking sheet and bake for 25-30 minutes on 400 degrees, flipping the cubes or strips halfway in between baking.
-Or pan fry until edges of tofu are golden brown.
+Place tofu on a parchment-lined baking sheet and bake for 30 minutes at 400 degrees F, flipping the cubes or strips halfway in between.

 Make the sauce

 In a medium bowl, add all sauce ingredients and whisk well to combine until the arrowroot powder is dissolved.

 Make the veggies

 In a large pan or wok, heat the avocado oil or veggie broth in the pan over medium-high heat.

-In the hot pan, add the peppers, shallot, ginger and garlic.
+In the hot pan, add the peppers, shallots, ginger and garlic.
 Cook for 2-3 minutes.